Ping Tom: Death and legacy

-Following his sudden death in 1995 due to pancreatic cancer, Mr. Tom's wish that a park be built for Chinatown residents came true on October 2, 1999, when the Chicago Park District dedicated the 12 acre Ping Tom Memorial Park next to the Chinatown Square in his name.
-In 2005, a bust of Mr. Tom was installed in the park to commemorate the 10th anniversary of his death.
+Following his sudden death in 1995 due to pancreatic cancer, Tom's wish that a park be built for Chinatown residents came true on October 2, 1999, when the Chicago Park District dedicated the 12 acre Ping Tom Memorial Park next to the Chinatown Square in his name.
+In 2005, a bust of Tom was installed in the park to commemorate the 10th anniversary of his death.